 Still, the lack of support can pose a challenge.
 In some cases, the documentation accompanying open source packages and the paucity of usage examples in forums do not offer a full picture.
 For example, RiskSpan built a model in R that was driven by the available packages for data infrastructure – a precursor to performing statistical analysis – and their functionality.
 R does not have an active support solutions line and the probability of receiving a response from the author of the package is highly unlikely.
-RiskSpan had to thoroughly vet packages considering the few resources in place.
+This required RiskSpan to thoroughly vet packages.

 Flexibility and Innovation

-The flexibility of open source is also an attractive advantage.
-Python allows users to use different integrated development environments (IDEs), that have multiple different characteristics or functions, as compared to SAS Analytics, which only provides SAS EG or Base SAS.
+Another attractive feature of open source is its inherent flexibility.
+Python allows users to use different integrated development environments (IDEs) that have multiple different characteristics or functions, as compared to SAS Analytics, which only provides SAS EG or Base SAS.
 R makes possible web-based interfaces for server-based deployments.
 These functionalities grant more access to users at a lower cost.
 Thus, there can be more firm-wide development and participation in development.
 The ability to change the underlying structure of open source makes it possible to mold it per the organization’s goals and improve efficiency.

-At RiskSpan, we utilize open source data modeling tools and operating systems for data management, modeling, and enterprise applications.
+RiskSpan uses open source data modeling tools and operating systems for data management, modeling, and enterprise applications.
 R and Python have proven to be particularly cost effective in modeling.
 R provides several packages that serve specialized techniques.
-For example, R boasts an archive of packages devoted to estimating the statistical relationship among variables using an array of techniques, which cuts down on development time.
+These include an archive of packages devoted to estimating the statistical relationship among variables using an array of techniques, which cuts down on development time.
 The ease of searching for these packages, downloading them, and researching their use incurs nearly no cost.